 Villa Savoyarde, Shakespearean 5 – where Einstein stayed for several years during the Nazi atrocity in Germany, before he moved to the US.
 It is not open for the public to enter as people live there.

-Hubertmolen, Park Leopold II – a wooden mill built in 1880 by a famous miller family of the Belgian coast.
+Hubertmolen, Park Leopold II – a wooden mill established in 1880 by a famous miller family of the Belgian coast.

 De Grote Schamel Weecke – a historic farm.

 Once done with all that take a train to the Belgian capital and get back to your backpacking schedule.
 Check out the things to do in Brussels.